avnestico/smash_glicko2_ratings/README.md

 `--help`: Print a help message.

-`--print-functions=[all|list]`: Print some useful functions with info on each of them, or just the list of functions.
-Only useful if you want to dig into the Python code.

 `--scrape`: Use this argument if you wish to scrape all data, then process rankings.

-`--scrape-tournament=<filename>`: Scrape any games found for a particular tournament.
+`--scrape-tournament=<comma-separated list of filenames>`: Scrape any games found for one or more tournaments.
 Useful if you're adding a new tournament to the data set and don't want to re-scrape everything else again.

 `--format=[human|tab]`: Set to 'human' by default, this can be set to 'tab' to display rankings as a tab-separated list for easy copy-pasting.

 `--game=[SSB|Melee|Brawl|PM|Sm4sh]`: Set this if you only wish to display the rankings for one game.

 `--top_amount=<int>`: Set the number of players to display in rankings.
 Set to 100 by default.

+`--sort=[Middle|Low|Bottom]`: Set the sorting method for ranking display.
+'Middle' displays (Rating), 'Low' displays (Rating - Variance), 'Bottom' displays (Rating - 2 * Variance).
+Default is 'Low'.

 For example, the command I use to generate the global Glicko2 ratings found [here](https://goo.gl/bK9By7) is `python SmashRankingsCalculator.py --format=tab --game=Melee --top_amount=64`.